github/Dynamic-Template-Engine/README.md

 - [License](#license)

 ## Introduction
-The event-transformer module uses a [TransformerConfig](#understanding-the-transformerConfig) to load up the templates and precomiple them with the correct language on the [setup call](#setup).
+The dynamic-template-engine module uses a [TransformerConfig](#understanding-the-transformerConfig) to load up the templates and precomiple them with the correct language on the [setup call](#setup).
 After the setup the templating functionality can be used by [calling the correct transformer class](#using-the-templating-functionality).
 The templates should be in the same directory structure as mentioned [here](#template-directory-structure)

 ## Understanding the TransformerConfig